rbw/aiosnow/docs/reference/client/index.rst

 Client
 ======

-The :class:`aiosnow.Client` object provides means to communicate with ServiceNow.
+The *Client* object, typically used via :ref:`Models <models>`, provides means to communicate with ServiceNow.

 API
 ---